 “Which is why we are trying to help,” said David.

 “Then where were you during Hancock’s revolution?”
-I said.

 “Bloody fool could have got himself killed,” said Charles.

 “Low profile,” said David.
 “We see all but say or do nothing.
 It is why we are not in Cienfuegos’s black book, like some.”